microsoft/FluidFramework/packages/dds/sequence/README.md

 ### Intervals vs. markers

-Interval endpoints and markers both implement `ReferencePosition` and seem to serve a similar function so it's not obvious how they differ and why you would choose one or the other.
+Interval endpoints and markers both implement *ReferencePosition* and seem to serve a similar function so it's not obvious how they differ and why you would choose one or the other.

 Using the interval collection API has two main benefits:

 1. Efficient spatial querying
     - Interval collections support iterating all intervals overlapping the region `[start, end]` in `O(log N) + O(overlap size)` time, where `N` is the total number of intervals in the collection.
     This may be critical for applications that display only a small view of the document contents.
-    On the other hand, using markers to implement intervals would require a linear scan from the start or end of the string to determine which intervals overlap.
+    On the other hand, using markers to implement intervals would require a linear scan from the start or end of the sequence to determine which intervals overlap.

 2. Reduced risk of data loss on modification
-    - Interval collections natively support a `modify` operation on the intervals, which allows moving the endpoints of the interval to a different place in the sequence.
+    - Interval collections natively support a modify operation on the intervals, which allows moving the endpoints of the interval to a different place in the sequence.
-    This operation is atomic, whereas with markers one would have to submit a `delete` operation for the existing position and an `insert` for the new one.
+    This operation is atomic, whereas with markers one would have to submit a delete operation for the existing position and an insert for the new one.
     This has some small potential for data loss if the delete operation ends up acknowledged by the server but the insert does not.

 ## SharedString